xuwenshg/xuwenshg.github.com/index.md

 ## welcome

-hello, every one.my name is `xuwenshg`, I'am glad you come to my space and make friends with you.
+hello, every one.my name is `Vincent`, I'am glad you come to my space and to make friends with you.

     $ command
+    $ sudo apt-get install gnome-shell
+    $ sudo apt-get install python
+    $ py setup.py